Favorskii reaction

 The Favorskii reaction is an organic chemistry reaction between an alkyne and a carbonyl group, under basic conditions.
 The reaction was discovered in the early 1900s by the Russian chemist Alexei Yevgrafovich Favorskii.

 When the carbonyl is an aldehyde (R"=H), a rearrangement can occur to generate enone, although the secondary propargylic alcohol can be isolated in some cases.
 When this rearrangement is catalyzed by an acid, it is called Meyer–Schuster rearrangement.
+When the base is sodium metal the reaction is called Nef synthesis.

 Reaction mechanism and scope

 A metal acetylide is formed in situ when an alkyne is treated with a strong bases such as a hydroxide or an alkoxide: